pnotus/cybersecuritybase-project/README.md

 6. Notice that the SQL injection has filtered the response for both names beginning with "Roger" _and_ addresses beginning with "free"

 ### How to fix:
+SQL Injection flaws are introduced when software developers create dynamic database queries that include user supplied input.
+To fix this specific problem one good solution would be to use named parameters instead of concatenating the SQL string.
+This can be done by writing the query as "SELECT name, address FROM Signup WHERE name LIKE :name" and then set the name-parameter with query.setParameter("name", name + "%").